ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - so, A = A^-1
 - `defective matrix`
   - a matrix where a `diagonalization` *does not exist*
-  - missing eigendirections (eigenvectors) that contribute distinctly
+  - missing eigendirections (eigenvectors) that contribute distinctly (not linearly independent)
 - `simultaneously diagonalizable`
   - A diagonalizable matrix family that shares eigenvectors (but not eigenvalues)
   - the columns of V are the eigenvectors of both A and B